cesarvr/Spring-Boot/README.md

 oc project <your-project>
 ```

-Once you have logged-in and setup your project you can create the pipeline build, but first you need the *HTTP* URL of your git repository then pass it to the ``install`` script like this:
+Now you can create the pipeline like this:

 ```sh
 sh jenkins\install.sh <micro-service-name> <git-HTTP-url-to-your-code>